 Her debut novel, SHELTER OF LEAVES, (She Writes Press) was published, August, 2016.
 The book was a finalist for the Foreword Book of the Year and a finalist for an INDEFAB award.
-Her second novel, OTHER FIRES, (She Writes Press) will be published October, 2020.
+Her second novel, OTHER FIRES, (She Writes Press) is out now.
 Currently she is working on a new novel.

 The Virginia Center for Creative Arts (VCCA) has awarded her two writing fellowships.
 Her short story “The Hobo” won first place in a fiction contest hosted by Richmond’s Style Weekly.
 Her essay “Mistresses of Magic” was published in the anthology, IN PRAISE OF OUR TEACHERS (Beacon Press).
 Another essay, “My First Mentor” was published in the anthology “US AGAINST ALZHEIMER’S” (Arcade Publishing).
 Fall, 2019.

 For three years she served on the steering committee of the RVALitCrawl.
 Each year more than 70 writers read in venues around Richmond, Virginia.
 For many years she volunteered as a reader and editor at Blackbird, An Online Journal for Literature & the Arts, a publication of Virginia Commonwealth University.
 She is an active member of James River Writers.